Canadian figure skater Sorensen suspended minimum of six years | TSN

 Sorensen has denied the allegation, which has not been tested in court.

-Sorensen and skating partner Laurence Fournier Beaudry were active last season despite the allegation and investigation.
+Sorensen and skating partner Laurence Fournier Beaudry were active last season despite the allegation, which first emerged in a USA Today report in early January, and the OSIC investigation.

 In January, the pair withdrew from the Canadian figure skating championships in Calgary.
-But in March they competed at the world championships in their home base of Montreal.
+But in March they competed at the world championships in their home base of Montreal, where they finished ninth.
+They also won a silver medal at the Four Continents event in Colorado Springs, Colo.

+The 35-year-old Sorensen competed for Denmark, the country of his birth, before switching allegiance to Canada when Beaudry, who is from Montreal, was unable to obtain Danish citizenship before the 2018 Olympics in Pyeongchang, South Korea.

+He teamed with Beaudry to win a national ice dance title at the 2023 Canadian championships in Oshawa, Ont., and the pair represented Canada at the 2022 Beijing Games.

 OSIC opened in June 2022 to handle complaints and investigations for national-level athletes in sporting organizations that sign on to the program.
 Former sports minister Pascale St-Onge established it to be an independent body for abuse complaints following Hockey Canada's scandal that year.

 Since August 2023, OSIC has announced eight suspensions, including Sorensen's.
-The 35-year-old Sorensen is the sixth among those to include sexual maltreatment.
+Sorensen is the sixth among those to include sexual maltreatment.

 Tyler Myles is the only other from Skate Canada to have been suspended, with the coach currently ruled to have permanent ineligibility for "Boundary Transgressions, Interference with or Manipulation of Process, Physical Maltreatment, Sexual Maltreatment."